kapilsuryawanshi/PromptreeCLI/README.md

 ### ask
 Ask a question, optionally under a parent conversation.
 The LLM response will be streamed to the console in real-time.
+- Basic usage: `ask <prompt>`
+- With parent context: `ask @<id> <prompt>`
+- With external editor: `ask` (opens external editor for longer prompts)
+  - When 'ask' is used without arguments, it opens a temporary text file with PARENT_ID and USER_PROMPT sections for users to input longer prompts and specify the parent conversation ID
+  - The file format includes markers like USER_PROMPT_START/USER_PROMPT_END for editing the prompt content
 ```
 Promptree|llama2|Parent:None> ask What is the capital of France?
 Promptree|llama2|Parent:None> ask @5 How does this relate to Paris?
+Promptree|llama2|Parent:None> ask
 ```

 ### export